jvmallow/jvmallow.github.io/_posts/2025-05-14-My_First_Physics_Post.md

 layout: post
 mathjax: true
 title: My First Physics Post
+category: Physics
-tags: [Physics]
+tags: [Test]
 ---

-_This is an abstract/one-sentence catchy statement._
+*This is an abstract, one-sentence, and/or catchy statement.*

 The body of your article, which can include $math equations$ and [!images].